-This privacy notice provides you with details of how we collect and process your personal data through your use of our site https://www.tpg-design.com/, including any information you may provide through our site when you purchase a product or service, sign up to our newsletter or take part in a prize draw or competition.
+This privacy notice provides you with details of how we collect and process your personal data through your use of our site https://www.tpg-design.com/, and with regards any Projects or Work, including any information you may provide through our site when you purchase a product or service, sign up to our newsletter or take part in a prize draw or competition.

 By providing us with your data, you warrant to us that you are over 13 years of age.

 TPG Design Limited is the data controller and we are responsible for your personal data (referred to as “we”, “us” or “our” in this privacy notice).